 - has an ABN that matches the certificate generated from authentication credentials

 - has been authorised to use the USI web services by the Student Identifiers Registrar

-- is of the correct organisation type (training organisation or other VET related body) to use the called functions.
+- is of the correct organisation type (Registered Training Organisation (RTO), VET related body, Higher Education Provider or Tertiary Admission Centre) to use the called functions.

 If you need additional information you can email email@example.com